HAT-P-36: Etymology

 HAT-P-36 and its planet are named after characters from The Birth of Bran, a story in the book Irish Fairy Tales by James Stephens.
 The book is a re-telling of various stories from Irish folklore.
 Tuiren was the aunt of the mythical hero Fionn mac Cumhaill and was turned into a hound by the fairy Uchtdealbh after Tuiren married her husband.
 Bran and Sceólan were the two puppies mothered by Tuiren while she was a dog.
 They were cousins of Fionn mac Cumhaill.
 The names were proposed by John Murphy, a teacher at Regina Mundi College, Cork.

-Planets
+Planetary system

 HAT-P-36b (Bran) was discovered in 2012 by the HATNet Project using the transit method.
 A search for transit timing variation did not result in detection of additional planets in the system as at 2021.
 Surprisingly, a planetary orbital period increase by 0.014 seconds per year was detected by 2021.